The Petit Lenormand deck is available now. Limited stock

 The body signals that certain commitments are no longer sustainable.

-For health, Ring and Coffin emphasize the promises made to your surroundings, to your work, or to yourself that weigh on your physical and moral state.
-You may have promised to always be available, to accept all burdens, to remain in a challenging situation.
-Coffin shows that this way of functioning is coming to its natural end: continuing under these conditions could exacerbate fatigue, stress, or symptoms.
+For health, Ring and Coffin emphasize the promises made to your surroundings, to your work, or to yourself that weigh on your physical and mental state.
+You may have promised to always be available, to accept all burdens, or to remain in a challenging situation.
+Coffin shows that this way of functioning is coming to its natural conclusion: continuing under these conditions could exacerbate fatigue, stress, or symptoms.
 It is time to review the implicit contract you signed with your own energy.

 Objects